rs59/co-care-directory/README.md

 docker build -t coloradodigitalservice/co-care-directory-deploy .
 ```

-If you have domains attached to this, then they should live inside the target AWS account's Route53 Registered Domains.
+If you want to attach domains the deployment, then they should live inside the target AWS account's Route53 Registered Domains.

 ### First time